-Students who live on campus at CSUSB have limitless opportunities to make lifelong friends, attend amazing activities, achieve academic success, get involved with clubs and organizations, live with a diversity of students from around the world, and be a part of the campus living experience!
-Around 1,500 students live on campus in Serrano Village, Arrowhead Village, and University Village, called the "Villages at CSUSB."
-New first-year student housing is currently being planned to open in late 2018.
+Students who live on campus at CSUSB have limitless opportunities to make lifelong friends, attend amazing activities, achieve academic success, get involved with clubs and organizations, live with a diverse group of students from around the world, and be a part of the campus living experience!
+Referred to as the "Villages at CSUSB," around 1,500 students live on campus in Serrano Village, Arrowhead Village, and University Village.
+New first-year student housing is currently being planned to open in September of 2018.

 University Village.
 University Village is an environment for upper-class students and is considered "premier living" with private bedrooms for each resident.
-Most apartments are four bedrooms with 2 bathrooms or 2 bedrooms with 1 bathroom units.
-There are also a limited number of two bedroom and four bathroom apartments.
-Each apartment is equipped with a furnished living room and full kitchen, complete with a microwave and dishwasher.
+Most apartments are 4 bedrooms with 2 bathrooms or 2 bedrooms with 1 bathroom.
+There are also a limited number of 4-bedroom, 4-bathroom apartments.
+Each apartment is equipped with a furnished living room and full kitchen, which is complete with a microwave and dishwasher.
 Each building has an elevator and is accessible for individuals with disabilities.
 Laundry facilities are located on each floor.

 Student Leadership.
 Getting involved in student leadership opportunities on campus is one of the best ways to get connected to CSUSB.
-The Residence Hall Association (RHA) is the voice of campus residents and a student-led organization that lives in the residence halls.
-RHA seeks to develop leaders within the halls and help make campus living more of a community through programming and advocating for on-campus students’ needs.
+The Residence Hall Association (RHA) is a student-led organization for residential students.
+RHA seeks to develop leaders within the halls and help create community on campus through activities and advocating for on-campus students’ needs.
 RHA works with students and Village Councils to develop activities for the campus community and bring together individuals to serve as a governing body for students to help make living on campus an exciting and rewarding experience.

 Housing Team.
-Housing and Residential Life has an engaged, diverse, and responsive team dedicated to student success.
+Housing and Residential Education has an engaged, diverse, and responsive team dedicated to student success.
 Our goals are to help our students be academically successful by providing safe, supportive living and learning environments that support students and challenge them to develop holistically.
-Student staff include Resident Assistants, Program Coordinators, and Hall Coordinators who live in the residence halls and apartments.
+Student staff include Resident Assistants, Program Coordinators, Academic Mentors, and Hall Coordinators who live in the residence halls and apartments.
 These undergraduate and graduate student staff members have a wide array of training to assist students with personal, academic, and safety needs.
 They are an important part of the campus living environment, facilitating the community living experience, student success, and community standards.
-The student staff are supervised by an Area Coordinator (AC).
-These professional, live-on staff bring extensive skills and knowledge to CSUSB and are directly responsible for a specific Village an, providing immediate support for residents living on campus.
-Housing and Residential Life staff are available 24 hours a day to assist students with safety, security and other needs.
+The student staff are supervised by an Area Coordinator of Residential Education (ACORE).
+These professional, live-on staff bring extensive skills and knowledge to CSUSB and are directly responsible for a specific Village, providing immediate support for residents living on campus.
+Housing and Residential Education staff are available 24 hours a day to assist students with safety, security, and other needs.

 Advantages of Living on Campus.
-The direct benefits campus housing offers to college and university students are many and significant.
-Students living on campus enjoy academic success, high-speed internet access and digital cable, priority registration, available parking, being near classes, the Pfau Library, the Rec.
+Living on campus offers many benefits to CSUSB students.
+Students living on campus enjoy academic success, high-speed internet and digital cable, priority registration, available parking, being near classes, the Pfau Library, the Rec.
 Center, and numerous campus activities.
-Residents of Serrano and Arrowhead Villages have access to the Village Square, which features a large-screen TV, games, and a lounge area.
+Residents of Serrano and Arrowhead Villages have access to the Village Square, which features a large-screen TV; games; and a lounge area.
 Outdoor recreation includes barbeque grills, patio seating, volleyball court, sun deck, and a swimming pool.
 Residents of University Village have access to the Community Center, which features a large screen TV, game room, fitness center, computer room, and study areas.
 Outdoor recreation includes barbeque grills, patio seating, sun deck, and a swimming pool for residents to relax and meet with friends.

 Costs.
-Living in the Villages at CSUSB is very reasonably priced when compared to the costs of living off campus, which include commuting to campus, cable, internet, electricity and water, and other costs of living.
-The Office of Housing and Residential Life works with students and the Office of Financial Aid to make convenient financial arrangements.
-The cost to live in Serrano Village for the 2015-16 academic year is $7,584 per person for a double room and $8,835 for a single room.
+Living in the Villages at CSUSB is very reasonably priced when compared to the costs of living off campus, which include commuting to campus, cable, internet, electricity, water, and other costs of living.
+The Department of Housing and Residential Education works with students and the Office of Financial Aid and Scholarships to make convenient financial arrangements.
+The cost to live in Serrano Village for the 2017-18 academic year is $6,060 per person for a double room and $11,268 for a single room.
 These prices include a campus meal plan.
-Arrowhead Village rates for 2015-16 are $7,173 for a private, single occupancy 4-bedroom and 2-bathroom apartment; $8,649 for a private studio; and $8,814 per person for a private, single occupancy 2-bedroom and 2-bathroom apartment.
-University Village rates for the 2015-16 academic year are $7,608 per person for a private single occupancy 4-bedroom and 2-bathroom apartment; $8,547 per person for a private single occupancy 2-bedroom and 1 bathroom apartment; $8,694 per person for a private single occupancy 4-bedroom and 4 bathroom apartment.
+Arrowhead Village rates for 2017-18 are $8,514 for a private, single occupancy 4-bedroom and 2-bathroom apartment; $10,266 for a private studio; and $10,464 per person for a private, single occupancy 2-bedroom and 2-bathroom apartment.
+University Village rates for the 2017-18 academic year are $9,030 per person for a private single occupancy 4-bedroom and 2-bathroom apartment; $10,146 per person for a private single occupancy 2-bedroom and 1-bathroom apartment; $10,320 per person for a private single occupancy 4-bedroom and 4-bathroom apartment.
 All rates are based on the academic year, September through June.
-Twelve-month contracts are available upon request at a discounted rate.
-Rates are expected to increase for 2016-17.

 Office of Ombuds Services